CENTEGIX Blog

 Complicated systems don’t get adopted, and a simple system is the best way to accelerate emergency response during a crisis.

-CENTEGIX school alert system The Safety Platform is the foundational layer of a multi-layered school alert system.
-Each layer of the CENTEGIX process focuses on a different aspect of safety, all combining to offer comprehensive protection and accelerate emergency responses when time matters most.
+The CENTEGIX Safety Platform is the center of a multi-layered school alert system.
+Each layer of the CENTEGIX process focuses on a different aspect of safety, all combining to offer comprehensive protection and accelerate emergency responses when seconds matter.
+The platform offers solutions for:

 • Personal safety